Dumbbell Drag Curl: Benefit, Variations and Muscle Worked

 Dumbbell drag curl can be performed in the middle or end of a particularly taxing biceps workout session without affecting the performance of other exercises.

-What is Dumbbell Drag Curl
+How To Do Dumbbell Drag Curl

 Dumbbell Drag Curl

-• Try to use a lighter to moderate weight
+• Try to use a lighter to moderate weight.

 • Perform this exercise in a slow, controlled manner for best results.